Ninna994/akademija-selenium/src/main/java/selenium/Drivers.md

 # Drivers - init

+* **_!!!!!
+IMPORTANT NOTE from 11.2022.!!!!!_**
+  * After Selenium launched update 4.6.0 it is no longer mandatory step to write `System.setProperty('webdriver.x.driver', 'PATH'')` because it comes with WebDriver Manager that handles this for us.
+Reference [link](https://www.selenium.dev/blog/2022/introducing-selenium-manager/)
 * All drivers should be inside **drivers** folder in root. _Drivers should not be pushed to git and should be updated regularly._

 ## Chrome driver